 Your favorite past times here will be the beaches.
 They say there are 365 beaches, one for each day of the year.
 If you want to do some water sports or socialize go to the more crowded beaches, but if you just need a quiet place for relaxation or fishing find your way to some of the secluded coves away for the mass.

 Sports have a very important role in Antigua.
-Water skiing, jet skiing, windsurfing, parasailing and many other water sports are of course dominant.
+Water skiing, jet skiing, windsurfing, parasailing, and many other water sports are of course dominant.
 But neither are other sports neglected.
-Visitors have within close reach premium golf courts, horse riding and horse races.
+Visitors have within close reach premium golf courts, horse riding, and horse races.
 Cricket is the national sport and vary special attention is paid on matches between local teams.
-The season of cricket games starts in January and end in May.
-The golf tournament takes places in March.
+The season of cricket games starts in January and ends in May.
+The golf tournament takes place in March.
 After all the important sports events have finished, the streets of St. John are getting ready for the Carnival in July and August.
 In addition to the various sports, there are many fitness and spa centers.

 Antigua has always been an attractive place.
-Long time ago, it represented a shelter for the British fleet.
-Today it is a gathering point for visitors who come here to enjoy the gentle sunshine, tempting beaches and tranquil waters.
+A long time ago, it represented a shelter for the British fleet.
+Today it is a gathering point for visitors who come here to enjoy the gentle sunshine, tempting beaches, and tranquil waters.
 The most common way of reaching Antigua is by air.
-However, lot of cruising ships that pass by the islands dotted all over the Caribbean Sea, don’t usually miss Antigua.
-Often, they make a stop and thousands of tourists overflow St. John.
+However, a lot of cruise ships that pass by the islands dotted all over the Caribbean Sea, don’t usually miss Antigua.
+Often, they make a stop, and thousands of tourists overflow St. John.
 They don’t miss the opportunity for a short walk and quick shopping.